docker-hy/docker-hy.github.io/docs/part-3/section-4.md

 :::info Exercise 3.9: Multi-stage backend

-  Lets do a multi-stage build for the [backend](https://github.com/docker-hy/material-applications/tree/main/example-backend) project since we've come so far with the application.
+  Let us do a multi-stage build for the [backend](https://github.com/docker-hy/material-applications/tree/main/example-backend) project since we've come so far with the application.

   The project is in golang and building a binary that runs in a container, while straightforward, isn't exactly trivial.
 Use resources that you have available (Google, example projects) to build the binary and run it inside a container that uses `FROM scratch`.